Black Square: Conception

 A self-taught artist, Kazimir Malevich's early works, created while still a teenager, incorporate the style and motifs of Ukrainian and Russian folk art and Eastern Orthodox icons.
 In the early 1900s, when he was heavily influenced by late 19th-century Impressionism.
 He moved from his birthplace of Kiev (present-day Ukraine) to Moscow in 1907, where he came into contact with leading Russian avant-garde artists such as Natalia Goncharova and Mikhail Larionov.

-He first used the motif of a black square while working as the stage designer for the premiere of the Cubo-Futuristic opera Victory over the Sun by the painter and composer Mikhail Matyushin's (1861–1934), staged at the Luna Park Theater in Saint Petersburg on 3 December, 1913.
+He first used the motif of a black square while working as the stage designer for the premiere of the Cubo-Futuristic opera Victory over the Sun by the painter and composer Mikhail Matyushin's (1861–1934), staged at the Luna Park Theater in Saint Petersburg on 3 December 1913.
 Although the opera is ostensibly a comedic farce, the plot satirises the religious dogma and Tsarist autocracy then dominating pre-revolution Russia.
 Its libretto was written by the poet Velimir Khlebnikov (1885–1922), and follows protagonists seeking to "abolish reason" by capturing the sun and destroying time.
 The opera ends with a world in darkness, which Khlebnikov intended to represent a future after the destruction of Russian tradition.
 These ideas resonated with Malevich's year zero views on the purpose of contemporary Modernist art.

 Malevich's sketches for the costumes seem largely influenced by Cubism and Futurism.
-However, a number, including those known today as Futurist Strongman, Grave Digger and A Certain Evil Intender, are in colour but contain distinct black squares and rectangles.
+However, a number, including those known today as Futurist Strongman, Grave Digger and A Certain Evil Intender, are in colour and contain distinct black squares and rectangles.
 During the pivotal scene depicting the death of the sun, black squares appear eight times: on a curtain and the backdrops, and on the coats and hats of the sun's pall bearers.
 He was immediately aware of the design's potential, wrote pleading letters to Matyushin to retain it when the composer was planning a 1915 performance of the opera.
 In the letters, Malevich claimed that the square "will have great significance in painting" and is the "embryo of all possibilities; in its development it acquires a terrible strength."